Enabling Digital Government through Geospatial and Location Intelligence

-- Access to wider markets thanks to the removal of barriers to the free flow of location data
+- Access to wider markets thanks to the removal of barriers to the sharing and reuse of location data.

-- Better location-based services and access to public sector information not only for e-Government purposes, and not only as consumers, but also potentially as contributors and co-creators
+- Better location-based services and access to public sector information for e-Government purposes as both consumers and co-creators of data.

 For the EU

-- More effective policy development in areas featuring location
+- More effective policy development in domains featuring location information and services.